dnd-mdn/canada-api/README.md

 - `url` {string|URL} absolute or relative URL
 - `options` {Object} fetch [options](https://developer.mozilla.org/en-US/docs/Web/API/fetch#options)
     - `jobOptions` {Object} rate limiter [job options](https://github.com/SGrondin/bottleneck#job-options)
-    - `rawContent` {boolean} Fulfills with unmodified json {Object} **Default:** `false`
+    - `rawContent` {boolean} Fulfills with unmodified {string} **Default:** `false`
 - Returns: {Promise} Fulfills with {Object} with metadata properties

 Nodes contain a variety of metadata properties that can be accessed through a public API.
-Some properties are reformatted for consistency.
+Some properties are reformatted for consistency if `rawContent` option is `false`.
 A separate document will be created as a reference for the most useful ones.

 ## Extended API